amoh-godwin/Articulae/mds/educative/user_inputs/textInput.md

 ## Selecting text

 Normally you can select text in a `TextInput` by using shift and the arrow keys.
-By you can also activate a selection by mouse by setting the `selectByMouse` property to `true`.
-You can even control the color of the selected text and its background.
-See the code below.
+But you can also activate a selection by mouse by setting the `selectByMouse` property to `true` (see line 34 of the code below).
+You can even control the color of the selected text and its background (See line 35 and 36 of the code below).

 `code4.txt`

 To get the selected text, use the `selectedText` property.
 It contains only the text that the use has selected.
+In the code below in line 50, we use the selectedText property to print the text to the output when the print button is clicked.

 * `code5.txt`
 - Modifying the cursor - The blinking cursor’s rectangle can also be modified.
-See the code below for an example of this.
+In the code below from lines 33 to 37 we have done this by modifying the cursorDelegate.

 `code6.txt`